Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 The Granbell Hotel in Sapporo

-Food in Hokkaido
+Eating in Hokkaido

-Sushi with Scallops
+Sushi with scallops

 Sushi tastes especially fresh in Hokkaido